cgoldammer/haskell-chess/README.md

 # Chess-haskell

-A chess rule engine that understands the game and can interface with Stockfish
+A chess rule engine.

-# Todo

-- Algorithmically created positions:
-  - first move isn't check
-  - All other moves lose
-  - You attack against commong King + Pawn formations

-- Search over actual games:
-  - Find all positions that have a mate in 2, 3, or 4.
-Quiz: # of moves to mate
+Current features:

+- encode the full logic of a chess game
+- import and export games using PGN
+- import and export positions using the FEN notation
-  - Restrict to positions in which the player didn't find the mate
+- interface with Stockfish to find mates
+- algorithmically create chess mating puzzles